walt-id/waltid-ssikit-docs/ecosystems-interoperability/ebsi-essif.md

-# EBSI/ESSIF - European SSI and blockchain infrastructure
+# EBSI/ESSIF - European SSI and blockchain infrastructures

 This section shows how you can use the SSI Kit to interact with Europe’s emerging identity ecosystem based on the